jmcfarlane/chula/docs/session.rst

 CouchDB
 -------

-You wil need to configure :attr:`config.Config.session_nosql` with the full HTTP path to your CouchDB server.
+You will need to configure :attr:`config.Config.session_nosql` with the full HTTP path to your CouchDB server.
 If this is a local install, you'd set the value to http://localhost:5984.
-Don't worry about the database, as it wil be created automatically on demand.
+Don't worry about the database, as it will be created automatically on demand.

 Memcached
 ---------